Forecast for the development of fintech trends: banking applications will be replaced by embedded finance

 Shopify offers a similar embedded banking use case for businesses.
 The goal of Shopify's banking feature is to encourage small business owners to set up a separate bank account for their company rather than use their checking and savings accounts.

-If you are up to use embedded finance in your project, out team is always ready to assist and implement your ideas as fast as possible!
+If you are up to use embedded finance in your project, out dedicated development team is always ready to assist and implement your ideas as fast as possible!

 Interested in this expertise?